American Loggers

 American Loggers is a television series on the Discovery Channel.
-It was filmed in Maine, debuted in 2009, and went off the air in 2011 after three seasons.
+It was shot in Maine, debuted in 2009, and went off the air in 2011 after three seasons.

 Storyline

 The show follows the Pelletier family from Millinocket, Maine.
 With their companies Gerald Pelletier, Inc and Pelletier Brothers, Inc they have a long tradition of logging in the North Maine Woods region of northern woods of Maine.

 Meanwhile, the family has expanded the fields they work in.
 Trailer manufacturing and a restaurant business (now closed) and possibly insurance have been added to the business.

+Episodes

 Reception

 Common Sense Media rated the show 3 out of 5 stars.